 If the Empowered Community and the ICANN Board Director can resolve the issue in the Community Forum, the escalation process terminates.
 Note after this point, this process cannot be used again by the Empowered Community to remove this specific ICANN Board Director during his or her current term.

-If the Empowered Community and the ICANN Board Director cannot resolve the issue, the community must decide if it wishes to take further action.
+If the Empowered Community and the ICANN Board Director cannot resolve the issue, the Empowered Community must decide if it wishes to take further action.

 Step 4.
 Decision to use a Community Power as an Empowered Community (21 Days from the Conclusion of the Community Forum)

 If three or more Decisional Participants support and no more than one objects within the 21-day period, the Empowered Community will use its power.
-The community will also publish an explanation of why it has chosen to do so.
+The Empowered Community will also publish an explanation of why it has chosen to do so.
 The published explanation can reflect the variety of underlying reasons.

 If the proposal for the Empowered Community to use a Community Power does not meet the required thresholds during the 21-day period, the escalation process terminates.